Yelfive/md-notes/Beanstalk/Usage.md

                         `--------> *poof*
 ```

 The system has one or more tubes.
-Each tube consists of a ready queue and a
+Each tube consists of a ready queue and a delay queue.
-delay queue.
 Each job spends its entire life in one tube.
-Consumers can show
-interest in tubes by sending the "watch" command; they can show disinterest by
-sending the "ignore" command.
-This set of interesting tubes is said to be a
-consumer's "watch list".
-When a client reserves a job, it may come from any of
-the tubes in its watch list.
+Consumers can show interest in tubes by sending the "watch" command; they can show disinterest by sending the "ignore" command.
+This set of interesting tubes is said to be a consumer's "watch list".
+When a client reserves a job, it may come from any of the tubes in its watch list.

-When a client connects, its watch list is initially just the tube named
-"default".
-If it submits jobs without having sent a "use" command, they will
-live in the tube named "default".
+When a client connects, its watch list is initially just the tube named "default".
+If it submits jobs without having sent a "use" command, they will live in the tube named "default".

 Tubes are created on demand whenever they are referenced.
-If a tube is empty
-(that is, it contains no ready, delayed, or buried jobs) and no client refers
-to it, it will be deleted.
+If a tube is empty (that is, it contains no ready, delayed, or buried jobs) and no client refers to it, it will be deleted.

 ## Producer Commands

 ### put

 The "put" command is for any process that wants to insert a job into the queue.
 It comprises a command line followed by the job body:

 ```beanstalk
 put <pri> <delay> <ttr> <bytes>\r\n
 <data>\r\n
 ```

-It inserts a job into the client's currently used tube (see the "use" command
+It inserts a job into the client's currently used tube (see the "use" command below).
-below).

 - `<pri>` is an integer < 2**32.
-Jobs with smaller priority values will be
-   scheduled before jobs with larger priorities.
-The most urgent priority is 0;
-   the least urgent priority is 4,294,967,295.
+Jobs with smaller priority values will be    scheduled before jobs with larger priorities.
+The most urgent priority is 0; the least urgent priority is 4,294,967,295.

-- `<delay>` is an integer number of seconds to wait before putting the job in
-   the ready queue.
+- `<delay>` is an integer number of seconds to wait before putting the job in the ready queue.
 The job will be in the "delayed" state during this time.

-- `<ttr>` -- `time to run` -- is an integer number of seconds to allow a worker
-   to run this job.
-This time is counted from the moment a worker reserves
-   this job.
-If the worker does not delete, release, or bury the job within
-   `ttr` seconds, the job will time out and the server will release the job.
+- `<ttr>` -- `time to run` -- is an integer number of seconds to allow a workerto run this job.
+This time is counted from the moment a worker reserves this job.
+If the worker does not delete, release, or bury the job within `ttr` seconds, the job will time out and the server will release the job.
 The minimum ttr is 1.
-If the client sends 0, the server will silently
-   increase the ttr to 1.
+If the client sends 0, the server will silently increase the `ttr` to 1.

-- `<bytes>` is an integer indicating the size of the job body, not including the
+- `<bytes>` is an integer indicating the size of the job body, not including the trailing `\r\n`.
-   trailing `\r\n`.
 This value must be less than max-job-size (default: 2**16).

-- `<data>` is the job body -- a sequence of bytes of length `bytes` from the
+- `<data>` is the job body -- a sequence of bytes of length `bytes` from the previous line.
-   previous line.

 After sending the command line and body, the client waits for a reply, which
 may be: